dal31b05/openhab-docs/configuration/persistence.md

 The information below allows you to determine which Item states are persisted, when they are persisted, and where they are stored.

 Persistence Strategies are configured in a file named `<persistenceservice>.persist`, stored in `$OPENHAB_CONF/persistence`.
 Replace "persistenceservice" with the name of your persistence add-on (e.g. `rrd4j.persist`).
+All of the varieties of jdbc add-on are configured in ‘jdbc.persist’

 ### Persistence Triggers